kelnerroberto/CreepytoCoin/README.md

 # CreepyCoin
 Cryptocoins search and explore application

-The purpose of this project is purely to study and remember the concepts of Front-end development.
+The purpose of this project is purely to study and remember the concepts of Front-end development and learn about Styled Components.